Attention Law Students: Do You Want to Article at the CRTC?

 - Include a resume that tells us about your background and relevant experience.

-- Provide an up to date copy of your law school transcript and any other transcripts that may be relevant to the position.
+- Provide an up-to-date copy of your law school transcript and any other transcripts that may be relevant to the position.

 - Provide two letters of reference and submit the complete materials by email to Admin.Juridique-Legal.Admin@crtc.gc.ca.